 Home purchases are often the most expensive transaction a person can make in their lifetime.
-With so much money on the line, it’s natural for disputes to arise between buyers and sellers.
-Most problems are just a simple misunderstanding that can be worked out easily; others can lead to excessively long and costly litigation.
-This is why almost all purchase contracts will include mediation and aberration clauses.
-They allow for an easy (and more affordable) alternative to taking things to court.
+With so much money on the line, it’s natural for real estate legal disputes to arise between buyers and sellers.
+Most problems are just a simple misunderstanding that can be; worked out quickly; others can lead to excessively long and costly litigation.
+It is why almost all purchase contracts will include mediation and aberration clauses.
+They allow for a natural (and more affordable) alternative to taking things to court.

 Here we break down what you need to know about legal disputes in real estate transactions.
 What causes them, how to avoid them and, failing that, how to resolve them.
-Whether you’re looking to buy or sell, it’s important that you understand what the law says, as well as what your options are.
+Whether you’re looking to buy or sell, you must understand what the law says, as well as what your options are.

 DISCLAIMER: This article does not represent any form of legal advice.
 Please consult with your attorney.

 When it comes to legal disputes between buyers and sellers, the cause usually boils down to one of three reasons.
 Those are: